Brady Skjei: Carolina Hurricanes

+Nashville Predators

+Following five seasons with the Hurricanes, having established himself as a top-pairing two-way defenseman, Skjei left Carolina as a free agent and was signed to a seven-year, $49 million contract with the Nashville Predators on July 1, 2024.

 International play

 Skjei represents the United States in international play.
 His first taste of international hockey was at the 2011 World U-17 Hockey Challenge, where he recorded one goal and three assists in 6 games, while helping the USA to a second-place finish.
 In 2012, Skjei played in several tournaments with the American Under-18 team, including the 2012 IIHF World U18 Championships, capturing a gold medal in the first International Ice Hockey Federation sanctioned tournament he played in.
 He attended the American evaluation camp in preparation for the 2013 World Junior Championship, but was not selected for the final team.
 Skjei was selected to the American team for the 2014 World Junior Tournament.

+Skjei represented the United States at the 2025 IIHF World Championship, where he recorded one goal and two assists in ten games and helped Team USA win their first gold medal since 1933.

 Personal life

+Skjei is of Norwegian descent.
 While attending Lakeville North High School in Minnesota, Skjei played quarterback on the varsity football team and was also a member of the golf team.
 His grandfather played football at the University of Minnesota.

 In early August 2021, Skjei married his longtime girlfriend, Gracia Bonesho.